cdkini/AlgoBot/README.md

 These sessions are meant to simulate real world interviews; treat them like phone screens and you'll find success!

 Upon using the `schedule` cmd, you will be placed in the queue with other Recursers interested in mock interviewing.
 You will be assigned the following defaults:
-- `Days`: You're in the queue until you are matched; upon matching, discuss possible availability your partner.
+- `Days`: You're in the queue until you are matched; upon matching, discuss your availability your partner.
 - `Experience`: Medium (you will prepare questions of medium difficulty and below as an interviewer).
 - `Difficulty`: Easy / Medium (randomly selected between the two)
 - `Topics`: All / Random